yeoman/generator-polymer/readme.md

 ## Issues

-This generator clones [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit) and [seed-element](https://github.com/polymerelements/seed-element). if your'e having issues with the template files generated for those projects, please raise them on those repos as they are the canonical source.
+This generator clones [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit) and [seed-element](https://github.com/polymerelements/seed-element). if you're having issues with the template files generated for those projects, please raise them on those repos as they are the canonical source.

 ## Installation